 I use sparkpeople.com on line, for free…helps me keep track of food and exercise…after all, it is calories in vs calories out.
 Then I can adapt to my particular needs (like no milk).
-I have lost 10 pounds and gotten alot stronger following their suggestions, and it got me back in good habits.posted almost 2 years ago
+I have lost 10 pounds and gotten alot stronger following their suggestions, and it got me back in good habits.posted over 2 years ago

 Make Her Feel Welcome with Chic Points